aappddeevv/scalar2020/presentation/content/introduction.md

 - scala.js: A version of scala that outputs javascript instead of JVM bytecode.
 - zio: A scala effects framework.
 A bifunctor design and runtime management capabilities make this a popular choice.
 When running on the javascript platform, zio helps us manage asynchronous composition.
 - containers: A lightweight virtual environment that allows you to control dependencies and runtime behavior.
 - nodejs: A javascript based environment for running backend services, such as express, a nodejs http server framework.
+The server will serve up graphql.
 - browser: Front-end UI.
 Chrome, firefox or safari are popular choices.
 - python: Popular programming language for machine learning processing.
 - BERT et al: NLP machine learning model that uses "transfer learning" to build a better NLP product.